vern4268/example-insurance-be/README.md

 ## Featues

 1. Login as user or admin.
-2. Query for a product with productCode and location. (user & admin)
+2. Query for a product with product code and location. (user & admin)
-3. Create a new product by providing productCode, location and price. (admin only)
+3. Create a new product by providing product code, location and price. (admin only)
-4. Update a product. (admin only)
+4. Update a product by specifying a product code and providing the location and price. (admin only)
-5. Delete a product. (admin only)
+5. Delete a product by specifying a product code. (admin only)

 ## Solutions